 So before this becomes too much of a whinge, something I was actually trying to avoid, I'll just sum up with this:

-Encourage the creators of YouTube videos you watch and enjoy with comments or likes.
+Encourage the creators of YouTube videos you watch and enjoy with subscriptions, comments or likes.
 If it's not your sort of thing but it's not necessarily incorrect or 'wrong' then simply seek entertainment elsewhere.
 And if a video gets your goat, then by all means dislike it, but do the author a favour and tell them why - you both might benefit from it.

-I can remember my son asking me that question once as her passed behind me as I was celebrating having 18 subscribers.
+I can remember my son asking me that question once as he passed behind me as I was celebrating having 18 subscribers.
 Back then my videos only covered the topic of Veg Oil motoring and I said with all sincerity (and sorry if it sounds a bit corny):

 It does sound corny doesn't it, but I meant it then and still do.
 My videos may seem quite random and without common ground and that's because they are.
 I always maintain I'm no expert, but if there's something I enjoy, something I find interesting, something that I think someone else out there may similarly enjoy or find helpful, then I'll make a video.